Kyoji Horiguchi: Rizin Fighting Federation

-Bellator MMA / Rizin
+Bellator MMA

-In April 2019, it was announced that Horiguchi would face Darrion Caldwell for the Bellator Bantamweight title on June 14, 2019 at Bellator 222.
+In April 2019, it was announced that Horiguchi would face Darrion Caldwell for the Bellator Bantamweight title on June 14, 2019, at Bellator 222.
 The pair previously fought in December 2018 in the Rizin promotion with Horiguchi winning by submission.
 Scott Coker, president of Bellator MMA disclosed to the media that Horiguchi's contract features a rematch clause.
 Should Horiguchi win the rematch, he will be obligated to defend the Bellator belt once a year.
 Horiguchi won the bout and title by unanimous decision.
 However, due to the injury suffered in October 2019, Horiguchi vacated his Bellator Bantamweight championship in late November 2019.

 After undergoing a successful knee surgery, Horiguchi is set to make his return to mixed martial arts, following a 15 month hiatus from the sport.
 He rematched Kai Asakura during Rizin 26 – Saitama.
 Going into the rematch with Asakura, Horiguchi said it was his goal to dispel any rumors about ACL injuries finishing an athlete's career.
 Horiguchi said he is also feeling almost completely healed leading into the fight.
 “I’m about 100% recovered.
 I had to start from zero after the surgery and built back the muscles that have gotten weak.
 But the hard work and long rehab has paid off and I am back.”
 Horiguchi won the fight by a first-round TKO.

 In September 2021, Horiguchi was announced to be a Bellator contracted fighter, however due to longstanding relationship between Bellator and Rizin, Horiguchi will remain the Rizin Bantamweight Champion, and the plan, once COVID travel restrictions ease, is for him to still fight in Japan on occasion.

-Horiguchi competed for the Bellator Bantamweight World Championship against champion Sergio Pettis on December 3, 2021 at Bellator 272.
+Horiguchi competed for the Bellator Bantamweight World Championship against champion Sergio Pettis on December 3, 2021, at Bellator 272.
 Despite having controlled most of the bout beforehand, Horiguchi lost the fight via knockout in round four.

-In the first round bout of the $1 million Bellator Bantamweight World Grand Prix Tournament, Horiguchi faced Patchy Mix on April 23, 2022 at Bellator 279.
+In the first round bout of the $1 million Bellator Bantamweight World Grand Prix Tournament, Horiguchi faced Patchy Mix on April 23, 2022, at Bellator 279.
 He lost the bout via unanimous decision.

+Return to Rizin and Flyweight

 Horiguchi faced Yuto Hokamura at Rizin 38 on September 25, 2022.
 After surviving an early knockdown, Horiguchi won the bout via a technical submission in the second round.